BackupNerd/Backup-Scripts/README.md

 	Script to Enumerate Device Installations.
 	Incudes all Historic installation instances of a Device, including Backup, Restore Only, Bare-Metal Recovery, Recovery Console and Recovery Testing instances
-        Useful for Auditing the last activity date for a specific Installation Id.
+        Useful for auditing the last activity date for a specific Installation Id.

+GetDeviceStatistics.ps1

+	Script to Enumerate Device Statistics.
+	Predefined to Include Multiple Columns from the Management Console, can be expanded to include custom columns.
+        Useful for automating an export of data for billing or reporting.

 GetSessionFiles.ps1